Ad Rutschman: Linfield College

 Rutschman was hired as the head football coach at Linfield College in 1968.
 During his 24 seasons as Linfield head football coach, his teams won three NAIA national championship (1982, 1984, 1986) and 15 Northwest Conference championships.
 One of his most memorable coached games was the 1984 national championship.
-Linfield trailed defending NAIA-II champion Northwestern 22-0 with just over three minutes left in the third quarter, but would come back to win 33-22.
+Linfield trailed defending NAIA-II champion Northwestern 22–0 with just over three minutes left in the third quarter, but would come back to win 33–22.
 His Wildcats played in a total of 20 post-season games in 12 different seasons.
 He led the team to a winning season in all 24 seasons as coach, part of Linfield's current all-divisions national record streak of 62 consecutive winning seasons (as of the end of the 2017 season).
-After the 1991 season, Rutschman retired from coaching with a career record of 183-48-3 (.788).
+After the 1991 season, Rutschman retired from coaching with a career record of 183–48–3 (.788).

 Rutschman also served as the head coach of the baseball program from 1971 to 1983.
 In his first season as the head baseball coach, he guided Linfield to the NAIA national championship.
 Before stepping down as head coach in 1983, he led the Wildcats to six conference championships and seven NAIA District 2 titles.

 Rutschman is the only college coach at any level to have won national titles in both football and baseball.
 He was named Division II football coach of the year three times and was honored as the state of Oregon's Slats Gill man of the year five times, more than any other individual.
 Rutschman was named to the NAIA Hall of Fame in 1988, the Oregon Sports Hall of Fame in 1993 and was enshrined into the College Football Hall of Fame in 1998.

 During his 25-year tenure as athletic director, the college's sports facilities took major leaps forward.
 The spacious and modern athletic complex, including two new gymnasiums, a swimming pool and multi-purpose field house, was constructed, a new baseball stadium was erected and the tennis courts were relocated and expanded.
 Locker rooms were renovated and a concession stand and ticket booth was built.
 The field house, a 26600 sqft multi-purpose facility completed in 1995, was named in honor of Rutschman and his wife, Joan, for their 27 years of service to the college.

 Rutschman retired as head coach of the football team in 1991, but returned in 2001 as kickoff return coach under head coach Jay Locey.

-Legacy
+Family

 Rutschman's grandson, Adley Rutschman, was a catcher for the Oregon State Beavers baseball team.
 Adley was the College World Series Most Outstanding Player on Oregon State's 2018 College World Series championship team and was selected by the Baltimore Orioles with the first overall pick in the 2019 Major League Baseball Draft.